openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A valid VP Query is defined as a JSON-encoded object with the following top-level properties:

-`expect_credentials`:
+`credentials`:
 : REQUIRED.
 A non-empty array of Credential Queries as defined in (#credential_query) that specify the requested Verifiable Credentials.

-`valid_credential_sets`:
+`credential_sets`:
 : OPTIONAL.
-A non-empty array containing arrays of identifiers for Credential Queries defined in `expect_credentials` that defines which sets of Credentials may be returned.
+A non-empty array containing arrays of identifiers for Credential Queries defined in `credentials` that defines which sets of Credentials may be returned.
-The identifier MAY be postfixed by `?`, indicating that delivery of the the respective Credential is optional.
+The identifier MAY be postfixed by `?`, indicating that delivery of the respective Credential is optional.
 For details, see (#vp_query_lang_processing_rules).

 Note: While this specification does not define additional top-level properties,